Flint1025/EE273/README.md

 # How to run program

-Download the zip file.
 Visual studio 2017 is recommended.
 After building up the project, one change of setting needs to be done before running the program:

 project properties -> General -> Character Set -> Use multi-byte character set